(Anethum graveolens, Linn.)

 Growing Dill From Seeds

 Dill seeds remain viable for 3 years under fair storage conditions.
 An ounce of dill seeds contains over 25,000 seeds.
+Don’t need 25,000 dill seeds?
+Maybe this pack of Bouquet Dill Herb 500 Seeds are a better option.

 Before growing dill, be prepared to be pro-active once the seeds have formed.
 Left to their own devices, your dill plants can easily overrun your garden.
 Dill makes a great companion plant but there are a number of garden plants that should not be planted nearby.
 Please visit our Dill Companion Planting Guide before planting dill in your garden.